r7-labs/R7.Dnn.Extensions/README.md

 [![R7.DotNetNuke.Extensions on NuGet.org](https://img.shields.io/nuget/v/R7.DotNetNuke.Extensions.svg)](https://www.nuget.org/packages/R7.DotNetNuke.Extensions)

 *R7.DotNetNuke.Extensions* is a library for DNN Platform web CMS extensions development (primarily, modules).
-It includes DAL2-based generic data provider, a set of base classes for modules and settings, useful extension methods for webcontrols and strings, various utilities and some version-specific hacks.
+It includes DAL2-based generic data provider, a set of base classes for modules, useful extension methods for webcontrols and strings, various helpers and even some DNN version-specific hacks.

 The pragmatic goal of *R7.DotNetNuke.Extensions* project is to provide a library, which could be shared by all existing *R7* extensions for DNN Platform, and also new ones via